 In the case of the Dillon Police Department, the online request form for police reports requires attachment of a driver’s license, state photo ID, or passport.

-There are different types of public records that constitute criminal records.
 Someone’s criminal record is a compendium of that person’s interaction with the criminal justice system and includes arrests, charges, warrants, dispositions, and probation matters.
 Criminal records also include jail records, background check reports, and sex offender registry records.

 Criminal records are generally public under Colorado open records laws.
 Some exceptions include records that have been sealed, juvenile records, and reports involving ongoing investigations.
 Also, crime victim identities and other sensitive information will be redacted.

 Various custodians hold information relating to criminal cases in Summit County, including courts and law enforcement agencies.
-By conducting searches through a public index, online directory, or other method, a citizen can learn about someone’s present or past circumstances in regards to criminal offenses.
+By conducting searches through a public index, online directory, or other method, a citizen can learn about someone’s present or past circumstances in regard to criminal offenses.

 In order to locate public criminal history information in Summit County, searchers can check with the Summit County Court, which adjudicates both felony and misdemeanor cases, as well as municipal courts like the Breckenridge Municipal Court, as those local courts handle traffic and minor criminal matters – exact details on accessing these tools and link to each are below.